openvswitch/ovs/Documentation/faq/general.rst

     Debian, Ubuntu, Fedora.

     You may also download and run a virtualization platform that already has Open vSwitch integrated.
-For example, download a recent ISO for XenServer or Xen Cloud Platform.
 Be aware that the version integrated with a particular platform may not be the most recent Open vSwitch release.

 Q: Does Open vSwitch only work on Linux?